 13. Changing Coolant on a Classic K bike, discussion about coolants, all the fun

 details (and more!).
 Heat insulation under the tank, etc. rev. 04/07/2013

 14A.
-If you need to have an ABS1 computer brain repaired:
+If you need to have a fuel injection computer or ABS computer brain repaired:

 will get you the main page, lots of technical information there!